Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/update_cft_unix.md

 ---

-    title: Update Transfer CFT
+    title: "Update Transfer CFT"
-    linkTitle: Update Transfer CFT
+    linkTitle: "Update Transfer CFT"
-    weight: 160
+    weight: 150

----
-This section describes how to update Transfer CFT with a patch or service pack.
+---This section describes how to update Transfer CFT with a patch or service pack.
 You can manually perform the operation, or use {{< TransferCFT/suitevariablesCentralGovernanceName  >}}.

 ## Download the update file